gitbls/sdm/Docs/Plugins.md

 * `--plugin vnc:"realvnc|tigervnc=1280x1024,1600x1200` &mdash; Install RealVNC server for the console and tigervnc virtual desktop servers for the specified resolutions.
 * `--plugin vnc:"realvnc=1600x1200"` &mdash; Install RealVNC server and configure the console for 1600x1200, just as raspi-config VNC configuration does.
 * `--plugin vnc:"tigervnc=1024x768,1600x1200,1280x1024"` &mdash; Install tigervnc virtual desktop servers for the specified resolutions.
 Only configure RealVNC if it is already installed (e.g., RasPiOS with Desktop IMG).

+#### Additional details

+By default Virtual VNC desktops are configured with ports 5901, 5902, ...
+This can be modified with the `--vncbase` *base* switch.
+For instance, `--vncbase 6400` would place the VNC virtual desktops at ports 6401, 6402, ...
+Setting `--vncbase` does not change the RealVNC server port.

+For RasPiOS Desktop, RealVNC Server will be enabled automatically.
+Well, actually, it will be disabled for the first boot of the system as will the graphical desktop, and the sdm FirstBoot service will-reenable both for subsequent use.

+For RasPiOS Lite, if the `nodmconsole` keyword is specified to the graphics plugin AND the Display Manager is xdm or wdm, the Display Manager will not be started on the console, and neither will RealVNC Server.
+It can be started later, if desired, with `sudo systemctl enable --now vncserver-x11-serviced`.
+Note, however, that you must enable the Display Manager as well for it to really be enabled.
+To enable the Display Manager:

+* **xdm:**&nbsp;`sed -i "s/\#\:0 local \/usr\/bin\/X :0 vt7 -nolisten tcp/\:0 local \/usr\/bin\/X :0 vt7 -nolisten tcp/"  /etc/X11/xdm/Xservers`
+* **wdm:** `sed -i "s/\#\:0 local \/usr\/bin\/X :0 vt7 -nolisten tcp/\:0 local \/usr\/bin\/X :0 vt7 -nolisten tcp/"  /etc/X11/wdm/Xservers`

 ### wificonfig